ArChierz/ArChierz/README.md

-<h1 align="left">Hi 👋, I'm Muhammad Zidan Ramadhan</h1>
+<h1 align="left">Hi 👋, I'm Muhammad Zidan Ramadhan, You can call me 'Zidan', 'Rama', or anything else</h1>
-<p align="left">I'm a 7th-semester Informatics student at Gunadarma University with a strong passion for technology, especially in the field of cybersecurity.
-As an active member of the Cyber Community at Universitas Gunadarma, I regularly participate in Capture The Flag (CTF) challenges to sharpen my web exploitation skills.
-I enjoy documenting my projects and writing detailed write-ups for CTF challenges and boxes, which you can find here.
-Feel free to reach out to me!</p>
+<p align="left">Fresh Graduate in Informatics (Gunadarma University, 2025) with a strong interest in Offensive Security and hands- on experience in securing
+application development.
+Developed security protections in two web app projects and created a custom tool for ZIP/RAR file extraction and brute forcing, additionally created a ML- based phishing website detection with 98% accuracy featuring integrated web server and Chrome extension to provide real-time detection.
+Proficient in Burp Suite, Linux, Nessus, Postman, and Python with solid analytical thinking skills for identifying any vulnerabilities and strengthening system security.
+Even though I mainly in offensive security, I highly motivated to grow and ready to take on new challenges in cybersecurity fields.</p>

 <p align="left">
   <img src="https://komarev.com/ghpvc/?username=archierz&label=Profile%20views&color=0e75b6&style=flat" alt="archierz" />